v-i-s-h-n-u-b/8-bit-CPU/README.md

 #### Outputs :
 * prediction (1-bit): The predicted outcome of the branch.
 It is 1 if the branch is predicted to be taken and 0 if it is predicted not to be taken.

+### 6. INTERRUPT CONTROLLER

+The Interrupt Controller module manages interrupt requests (irq) in a CPU, determining when an interrupt is pending and when it has been acknowledged.
+This module is crucial for handling asynchronous events that require the CPU's immediate attention, such as hardware interrupts.

+#### Inputs :
+* clk: The clock signal that drives the state updates in the interrupt controller.
+* reset: A signal to reset the interrupt controller to its initial state.
+* irq (8-bit): An 8-bit interrupt request signal, where each bit represents a different interrupt source.

+#### Outputs:
+* irq_pending (1-bit): A flag that indicates if any interrupt is currently pending.
+* irq_ack (1-bit): A flag that acknowledges the receipt and handling of a pending interrupt.

+#### Functioning :
+The module monitors the irq input to determine if any interrupt request is active.
+If irq is non-zero, it sets the irq_pending flag, indicating that an interrupt is pending and needs to be handled by the CPU.
+The irq_ack signal is asserted (set to 1) when an interrupt is pending (irq_pending = 1) and has not yet been acknowledged.
+This signal informs the CPU that an interrupt has been detected and is in the process of being handled.
+Once the interrupt has been acknowledged (irq_ack = 1), the irq_pending flag is cleared, and the irq_ack flag is reset to 0 after the interrupt has been fully processed.

+### 7. PIPELINE STAGES :

+Five stages :

+* IF: Instruction fetch from memory
+* ID/RF: Instruction decode & register read
+* EX/EA: Execute operation or calculate address
+* MEM: Access memory operand
+* WB: Write result back to register

+## MAIN CPU OVERVIEW